kristinemlarson/gnssrefl/tests/first_drivethru.md

 Make the requested environment variables.

-Put CRX2RNX in the EXE are area.
+Put CRX2RNX in the EXE area.
 Make sure it is executable

 If you know how to compile Fortran code, I strongly urge you to download/compile the requested codes and install those executables in the correct place.